 If the IT Officer determines that any payment made by Firm ‘B’ to Firm ‘A’s director is considerably high and do not represent fair market value, investigations may be launched.

 ‘Relatives’ of a company’s promoter or primary stakeholder are not mentioned in detail in Section 40A2.
 Drawing from Section 2(41) of the IT Act, relatives constitute:

 The provisions of Section 40A2 are activated if these relatives have a significant stake or interest.

 Example: Mr Sharma has his own business; he also holds around 22% shares of a firm owned by a close relative.
-In such a case, if Mr Sharma pays a sum to the latter firm, that amount is deemed a payment to a ‘specified person’, and Section 40A2 (b) kicks in.
+In such a case, if Mr Sharma pays a sum to the latter firm, that amount is deemed a payment to a ‘specified person’, and section 40A 2 of income tax act, kicks in.

 Any individual who displays an extremely significant connection or interest in an organisation managed, owned and run by a taxpayer is also considered a ‘specified person’.

 Besides, any other business, AOP/BOI, or even a HUF that professes to have a serious interest in a third-party organisation is also a ‘specified person.’

 The primary aim of Section 40A2 is to get rid of the nepotism which has plagued Indian industries for several decades.
 In 2018, Chanda Kochhar, the then-MD and CEO of ICICI Bank and one of India’s most high-profile women business honchos, was accused of nepotism.

 The charge was favouritism in disbursing loans to relatives.

 While the case is still sub judice, the names of Videocon Group’s promoters and her husband, Mr Deepak Kochhar came up in public.
 ICICI Bank had to remove Ms Kochhar from her position.